joelclermont/kendo-docs/api/web/globalization.md

 ## Description

 Globalization is the process of designing and developing an application that works in multiple cultures.
-The culture defines specific information for the number formats, week and month names, date and time formats and etc.Kendo exposes **_culture(cultureName)_** method which allows to select the culture script corresponding to the "culture name". kendo.culture() method uses the passed culture name to select a culture from the culture scripts that you have included and then sets the current culture.
+The culture defines specific information for the number formats, week and month names, date and time formats and etc.

+Kendo exposes **_culture(cultureName)_** method which allows to select the culture script corresponding to the "culture name". kendo.culture() method uses the passed culture name to select a culture from the culture scripts that you have included and then sets the current culture.
 If there is no corresponding culture then the method will try to find culture which is equal to the country part of the culture name.